Japan KYUSHU Tourist ジャパン九州ツーリスト株式会社

 museums.

-Martyrdom of the 26 Saints of Japan
+Martyrdom of the 26 Saints of Japan, in Nagasaki

 The 26 Martyrs of Japan were a group of Catholics who were executed by crucifixion on February 5,